Amel simply one of the best

 October 1975 to June 1976: La Route des Cocotiers

 Throughout this time the design of the Yacht remained very similar in overall style, although there were many detailed changes and it was updated for the new millennium with a revised model dubbed the Super Maramu 2000.
-Styling is very similar to that of the earlier Maramu 46, which soon became dated compared to other recent designs, yet neither that nor the high list prices that reflected the level of craftsmanship and standard of equipment appeared to deter buyers.
+Styling is very similar to that of the earlier Maramu 46, which soon became dated compared to other recent designs.
+A dated design and high price did not deter buyers.

 12th April 2005: The death of Henri Amel